The Importance of Accurate Torque Measurements

 Set the torque wrench to a test value

-Choose a torque setting within the wrench’s range, typically around 20%, 60%, and 100% of its maximum capacity for a thorough check.
+Choose a torque setting within the wrench’s range.
+Typically, this is around 20%, 60%, and 100% of its maximum capacity for a thorough check.

 Attach the wrench to the calibration device

-Secure the wrench firmly to the test bench or calibration tool to prevent movement during measurement.
+Secure the wrench firmly to the test bench or calibration tool.
+This prevents movement during measurement.

 Apply torque and record readings